-It’s time for a solution – keep reading to learn how to fix it.
+It’s time for a solution.
+Keep reading to learn how to fix it.

-Do you rely on your staff to remember all of their training in order to perform their job to the level that you expect?
+Do you rely on your staff to remember all their training in order to perform their job to the level that you expect?

 So, let’s put the right solution in your hands – in your team’s hands for that matter.

 You need them to eliminate the stress of having to remember.

-We hear about this often…
+We hear about this often.

-The result, issues and incidents slip through the cracks.
+The result, issues, and incidents slip through the cracks.

 Your operations center will see it while the frontline staff simultaneously receives the protocols to handle that incident.

-The process to handle the incident has already been communicated and all appropriate personnel can quickly respond.
+The process to handle the incident has already been communicated, and all appropriate personnel can quickly respond.

 Efficiency and effectiveness are how you save lives.